-All that said, we’re still in celebration mode over here and I have another dessert recipe to share — 4-ingredient chocolate avocado truffles!
+Christmas and Hanukkah may be over, but we’re still in celebration mode over here and I have another dessert recipe to share – 4-ingredient chocolate avocado truffles!
 They’re made with avocado instead of heavy cream, but you can’t taste the avocado at all.
 All you taste is creamy deliciousness.

 They’re the perfect dessert for New Year’s Eve parties or if you’re planning ahead, they also make a great Valentine’s Day treat.
 You can either coat each truffle in cocoa powder or simply top them with coarse sea salt.
 We did a mixture and both are delicious!